mon1t0r/dhcp-suppress-server/README.md

 ### Run
 ```
 sudo ./dhcp_server [OPTION]...
-[ORIG_ADDR] [ORIG_MAC] [MY_ADDR] [MY_MAC]
+[MY_ADDR] [MY_MAC]
 ```

 ### Options
 ```
-ORIG_ADDR - network address of the other DHCP server in the network
-ORIG_MAC  - MAC address of the other DHCP server in the network
-MY_ADDR   - network address, which will be used as the application's DHCP server own address
+MY_ADDR - network address, which will be used as the application DHCP server own address
-MY_MAC    - MAC address, which will be used as the application's DHCP server own address
+MY_MAC  - MAC address, which will be used as the application DHCP server own address

 -I --interface              interface name
 -S --server-port            port number for DHCP requests
 -C --client-port            port number for DHCP responses
+-s --mac-table-size         MAC table size (entry count is not limited to
+                            this number; this number only indicates the number
+                            of cells, which will be allocated to MAC hashtable)
+-t --mac-table-max-cnt      MAC table max entry count (actual limit for MAC
+                            table entries; when the limit is reached, table is
+                            cleared)
 -i --conf-client-addr       DHCP configuration (yiaddr)  - client address
 -b --conf-broadcast-addr    DHCP configuration (opt.
 28) - network broadcast address
 -m --conf-subnet-mask       DHCP configuration (opt.
 1)  - subnet mask